SAP-samples/btp-terraform-samples/in-development/discovery_center/mission_3585/README.md

    user_email = "<Email address of your BTP user>" password = "<Password of your BTP user>"
    ```
-   as an alternative you can set this credentials also as environment variables
+   as an alternative you can set these credentials also as environment variables

    ```bash
    export user_email ='<Email address of your BTP user>'